 WHAT WON’T WE EAT 50 YEARS FROM NOW?

-In the course of the last ten thousand years the human diet has changed dramatically.
-Slowly, but surely, we have changed from the famous hunter gatherers into farmers.
+In the course of the last ten thousand years, the human diet has changed dramatically.
+Slowly, but surely, we have changed from the famous hunter-gatherers into farmers.
 Humanity has taken matters into their own hands by organizing nature.
-Now, a few thousand years later, agriculture is still very important for humans, with supermarkets offering hundreds of fresh fruit and vegetables types from all over the world.
+Now, a few thousand years later, agriculture is still very important for humans, with supermarkets offering hundreds of fresh fruit and vegetable types from all over the world.
 The choice of new species only seems to be increasing, but is it also possible to imagine that the future would see a decline in the diversity of our diet?

 There is a trend towards increasing genetic manipulation of crops.
-Through accidental pollination wild variants are being lost.
-It is therefore possible that the most frequently eaten crops ‘disappear’.
-The most important, and most frequently cultivated crops, strangely enough face the most risk for becoming extinct.
+Through accidental pollination, wild variants are being lost.
+It is, therefore, possible that the most frequently eaten crops ‘disappear’.
+The most important, and most frequently cultivated crops, strangely enough, face the most risk of becoming extinct.
 This change will be hard to spot, especially for consumers who just shop for fruits and vegetables in the stores.
 Right now, science‘s position is that genetic engineering won’t do much harm, but this perspective can easily change in the future.
 Asbestos was also initially also seen as harmless.

 Fortunately, there are projects focused on saving such variants and species for the future to explain.
 For example, there are different seed banks which store seeds under the optimal conditions so that they can be preserved for as long as possible.
 Since 2008 the “Svalbard Global Seed Vault” has operated on the island of Svalbard.
 This underground building is in the permafrost, and will in the case of power failure, warm up very gradually.
 This project is designed like a ‘Noah’s Ark’ for plant species and is, therefore, being filled at breakneck speed.
 Currently, it contains more than 750,000 different samples.